1. Architecture

 Parameters

-• container_name : Name of the container that appears in aws
+- container_name : The name of the container in the Docker environment

 2. Installation